Global Cultures MA Information Session

-• Meet Programme Director Dr Alice Hazard.
-She will share insights into the programme’s focus on cultural understanding, communication, and creative problem-solving across global contexts.
+• Hear from Programme Director Dr Alice Hazard.
+She'll share insights into the programme’s focus on cultural understanding, communication, and creative problem-solving across global contexts (pre-recorded).

-• An overview of KEATS, our online learning platform, from our Student Success Team
+• See a walkthrough of KEATS, our online learning platform.

 Why study with King’s Faculty of Arts and Humanities?

-• Home to the Digital Futures and Global Cultures Institutes, which showcase how arts and humanities expertise can address society's most pressing challenges
+• We're home to the Digital Futures and Global Cultures Institutes, which showcase how arts and humanities expertise can address society's most pressing challenges.

 Dr Alice Hazard